 It made made me remember a time that now seems a very long time ago.

 I don’t remember exactly when I enjoyed my first martini but I do remember the feeling of elegance and sophistication it gave me holding that iconic glass.
 “Putting on the Ritz” comes to mind.

 I was not a fan at first of the Martini.
 Certainly it was not the usual drink for me being a vineyard girl.
 It did although grow on me.
 It is the cocktail I enjoy with my dear friend Alison.
 Many an evening of enjoyment we have had sitting at the NAC Le Cafe bar having the wonderful Brian perform the art of making a great martini just for us.
 It always was worth the wait!

 There is something lovely about being dressed up and sitting casually catching up with each other while sipping on a martini ( olives for her – lemon for me ( both Vodka – stirred not shaken) and there is always gaiety.

 I have always associated cocktails with something very grown up – like putting lipstick on or dinner parties.
 What I have come to realize is that the preparation of the martini is a ritual.
 The beauty of this cocktail is that there are thousands of nuances.

-I have had forever this wonderful art deco cocktail set that I cherish.
-I have of course never used as with much of my collectibles would I want to damage them.
+I have had, forever a wonderful art deco cocktail set that I cherish.
+I have of course never used it as along with much of my collectibles I fear to damage them.
 However I may well on a summer evening soon be temped to bring it out and have a martini in the garden.
-Just to with toast being alive.
+Just to toast being alive.

 I am content to sit at the bar and let Brian perform the ritual while I watch in anticipation.